Zfkirke0109/MC-s-Charging-Controller/README.md

 -          :-   Defaults :- 70 60

 -      [ --shut ] [ SHUT % ]
--          :- Set threshold ( % ) used by mcc daemon mode for powering off the device
+-          :- Set threshold ( % ) used by mcc daemon mode for automatically powering the device off
 -          :-   Default  :- 20

 -      [ --keep ] [ KEEP % ]